techidaily/site-windows11/source/_posts/unlocking-your-console-dreams-choose-windows-for-games.md

 ### 1\.
 Restrictive DRM Doesn't Like Linux

  DRM and its sibling, anti-cheat, are an inconvenience to gamers and have been proven to impose a toll on performance.
-That's the primary reason many people dislike the most popular anti-tamper solution, as we explained in our article[what is Denuvo and why everyone hates it](https://www.makeuseof.com/what-is-denuvo/) .
+That's the primary reason many people dislike the most popular anti-tamper solution, as we explained in our article [what is Denuvo and why everyone hates it](https://www.makeuseof.com/what-is-denuvo/) .

 ![Denuvo Site](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/denuvo-site.jpg)